 Luther was summoned before the imperial diet in April, 1521, not for a defense but for an opportunity to recant.
 He firmly refused.
 Many accounts of the episode were quickly published, among them this very rare anonymous tract: An Account of How Dr. Martin Luther Was Brought by His Imperial Majesty to the Diet at Worms.
 How He was Heard in Person, and How He was Treated There.
 In conclusion he spoke the words, "God help me."

 Gruber 77 Passional Christi vnd Antichristi.
 Wittenberg: Johann Rhau-Grunenberg, 1521.
 (The Passion Book of Christ and Antichrist).
 Aland 555; Benzing 1014; WA 9.677-715.
 The pictures are published in an appendix to WA 9.
 This booklet came out in the spring of 1521, with woodcuts by Cranach.
-One of the woodcuts shows Christ washing his disciples' feet whereas the pope requires kings to kiss his feet.
 Click to enlarge thumbnail.

 The Passional was published in Erfurt in 1521.
 Erfurt was where Luther entered the Augustinian monastery.
 It was also where he was ordained a priest in the Cathedral.

 John W. Cook, "Picturing Theology: Martin Luther and Lucas Cranach," Art and Religion: Faith, Form and Reform, 1984 Paine Lectures in Religion, University of Missouri at Columbia.
 Edited by Osmund Overby.
 Columbia: University of Missouri, 1986: 22-39.
 Cook's article contains numerous illustrations of Cranach's art and relates it to Luther¹s words.
 Cook was Professor of Religion and Arts at Yale University.
 A translation of this document will appear in the new edition of Luther’s Works now being produced by Concordia Publishing House.